pbloem/peterbloem.nl/blog/pca-5.md

 This is where we will end our journey through the magical world of principal component analysis and all its relations.
 There is much we could still investigate.
 There are probabilistic and weighted versions of PCA.
 Regularized and sparse versions.
 There is a sidepath about non-linear PCA that could lead us into autoencoders, and from there into variational approaches in deep learning.
 Or, we could take a different track, and look into kernel-based nonlinear versions of PCA.

 This is how it is, usually.
-You more you learn and discover, the more the boundary of the unknown expands with it.
+The more you learn, the more the boundary of the unknown expands with it.
 It can be disheartening, especially if you're in the habit of focusing on all the things you don't yet know.

 So let's allow ourselves a look back instead of forward, to see what we've accomplished.
 We may not know about all the ways in which PCA may be extended, and given more power by non-linear additions, but constrained to the purely linear domain, I think we can say we've covered the ground pretty thoroughly.